By Barbara @ Follow Your Own Rhythm

 What feels good?
 Just laying here doing nothing?
 Taking in my environment?
 Processing my thoughts and feelings?
 Reading my book?
 Writing in my journal?

 I sat there doing nothing for a little while, just relaxing, self-reflecting and taking in my surroundings.
-And then, I had a “craving” to listen to some good music.
+And then, I got the urge to listen to some good music.

 The moment I put on my headset with my newest favorite song, I was on a different wavelength.
 I was immediately uplifted, all of my worries and stresses gone, and I felt a surge of positive energy rushing through my body.
 It was the best feeling ever.
 I listened to that song about 8 times in a row, and the whole time I felt elated.